fIammabIe/fIammabIe/README.md

 any form of spicecest int! ^.^

-dni if you make israel jokes / call anyone an israel supporter just because you dont like their ship or interests
+dni if you make israel jokes / call anyone an israel supporter just because you dont like their ship or interests, dni if you just support israel in general

 ![](https://komarev.com/ghpvc/?username=xxchez&color=73241C)